 module information such as submodule list and deviation list to help

-a client utilizes the YANG data modelling language.
+a client listing all datastores supported by a network

-According to [RFC7950], both augmentations and deviations are
+management server and the schema that is used by each of these

-defining contents external to the module, but applying internally for
+datastores.

-the module, which are reverse dependency of a YANG module.
-To
+According to Section 4.2.8 and 5.6.3 in [RFC7950], both augmentations and deviations

-construct the full dependency of a YANG module, the reverse
+define additional nodes internal or external to the module, which are the reverse dependencies of a YANG module.
+Reverse and dependencies and import as in Section 5.1.1 of RFC 7950 are both crucial informations to

-dependency is a crucial information.
+understand all dependencies of a YANG module,.
 However, currently it is

-difficult to obtain the reverse dependency without fetching and
+difficult to obtain the YANG schema tree RFC 8340 without obtaining and

-parsing all device modules.
+parsing all YANG modules from a management server.
 The deviation list defined in YANG

 library enables client to obtain the module reverse dependency